 Babies in the NICU are on a feeding schedule.
 Your baby's nurse can tell you when your baby should eat and sleep.
 The more time you spend with your baby, the more you will learn about:

 - what type of interaction your baby likes (stroking, singing, etc.)

 - what time of day your baby is the most alert

 - how long your baby can respond to you before getting tired

-As hard as it may be sometimes, it's important to pay attention to your own needs and those of the rest of the family, particularly other kids.
-Make plans for a weekly family activity, and sit down together and talk about how this experience makes you feel.
-Doing something for yourself can be as simple as taking a relaxing bath, going for a walk, or reading a favorite book for an hour.
+- Pay attention to your own needs and those of the rest of your family, especially any other kids.
+Doing something for yourself can be as simple as taking a relaxing bath, going for a walk, or reading a favorite book.